Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: VOC Propagation and Channel Modeling

 \subsection{Channel Modeling for Stress-driven VOC Emission}

 We consider some assumptions in order to model the puff concentration profile, where the wind velocity is constant and also directed in the $x$-axis ($u,0,0$).
 According to Taylor's theory, the dispersion coefficients are used to describe the effects of eddy diffusion in atmospheric transport modeling \bluecite{taylor1922diffusion}.
 In realistic atmospheric conditions, the diffusion is anisotropic and depends upon the downwind distance $x$.
-The governing equation for the puff model is expressed as \bluecite{li2019computational}:
+The governing equation for the puff model is expressed as \bluecite{li2019computational}, (please refer to Appendix \ref{A_B} for the derivation):

-where $c(\vec{r}, t)$ is the spatiotemporal concentration, $Q_0$ is the number of released VOCs, $\sigma_x$, $\sigma_y$, $\sigma_z$ are the dispersion coefficients in $x$, $y$, and $z$ direction, respectively. $x_0$, $y_0$, $z_0$ are the 3D coordinate of the VOC release point.
+where $c(\vec{r}, t)$ is the spatiotemporal concentration, $Q_0$ is the number of released VOCs, and $\sigma_x$, $\sigma_y$, and $\sigma_z$ are the dispersion coefficients in the $x$, $y$, and $z$ direction, respectively. $x_0$, $y_0$, $z_0$ are the 3D coordinate of the VOC release point.
 Furthermore, we consider that VOCs are released from a certain height $z_0$, i.e., ($0,0,z_0$).
 The longitudinal diffusion is negligible compared to advection and is often omitted in the Gaussian puff models \bluecite{unluturk2016end}.
 However, this does not imply the absence of dispersion along the x-direction.
 In reality, turbulent eddies induce a finite and small longitudinal spread.
-To capture this behavior, we approximate the longitudinal dispersion as the geometric mean of lateral and vertical spreads, i.e,
+To capture this behavior, we assume the longitudinal dispersion as the geometric mean of lateral and vertical spreads as they jointly influence the puff development \bluecite{turner1994atmospheric}, expressed as: $\sigma_x = \sqrt{\sigma_y \sigma_z}$.
+Hence, (\ref{puff_ori}) reduces to: